Farratto/WalkThisWay/README.md

 | SPEED: 4 extra | moving 1 unit costs 4 additional units (see 5E's Plant Growth); stackable |
 | SPEED: free | ignores effects that reduce speed except roots, prone, exhausted, & encumbered (see 5E's  Freedom of Movement) |

-Supports 5e RAW encumbered (both standard and variant), exhaustion, dash, and 2024 athlete feat rules.
+Supports 5e RAW encumbered (both standard and variant), exhaustion, dash, the 2024 feats: athlete and charger.
 Reduces speed when character is wearing armor the character is not strong enough to wear.
 Checks for 2014 dwarfs first.

 The extension updates all the speeds on the speed field in the combat tracker.
 Character sheets still show base speed.
 There is an optional window that shows all the speeds for a character and all the effects affecting their speed.You can have the window open automatically on your turn through an option setting.
 Or you can open the window at any time by double-clicking the speed field on a character sheet or the combat tracker.

 Option setting (for GM and players) to change the units that speed is displayed in.
 Current choices are feet, meters, and tiles.
 Automatically rounds final speed down to nearest half tile.
 Typing /distunits followed by either ft, m, or tiles will change the units that the effects are processed in.
 This is advanced usage and I don't recommend unless all your effects are not in feet (unusual).

-Current Extension/Module Support: Better Combat Effects, Pets, GrimPress's 5e Automatic Effects, Team Twohy's 5e Effects Coding, Assistant GM, Mad Nomad's Character Sheet Effects Display, 5E Auto Encumbrance, Exhausted, Temporal Fixation, [Step Counter](https://www.fantasygrounds.com/forums/showthread.php?84497), Map Parcels
+Current Extension/Module Support: [Better Combat Effects](https://www.fantasygrounds.com/forums/showthread.php?68831), [Pets](https://www.fantasygrounds.com/forums/showthread.php?83084), [5e Automatic Effects](https://www.fantasygrounds.com/forums/showthread.php?67481), Team Twohy's 5e Effects Coding, [Assistant GM](https://www.fantasygrounds.com/forums/showthread.php?66158), [Mad Nomad's Character Sheet Effects Display](https://www.fantasygrounds.com/forums/showthread.php?62341), [5E Auto Encumbrance](https://www.fantasygrounds.com/forums/showthread.php?68694), [Exhausted](https://www.fantasygrounds.com/forums/showthread.php?69623), [Initiative-Nanny](https://www.fantasygrounds.com/forums/showthread.php?84346), [Step Counter](https://www.fantasygrounds.com/forums/showthread.php?84497), [Map Parcels](https://www.fantasygrounds.com/forums/showthread.php?62134)

 ### Known Limitations